 Master Naturalist training is a series of sessions and field experiences that presents a consistent, statewide perspective on Wisconsin’s natural history, ecological processes, and conservation issues.

-Master Naturalist training is a 40-hour series of classes and field trips that presents a consistent, statewide perspective on Wisconsin’s natural resources, ecological processes, and conservation issues.
-They are offered across the state through trained partner organizations.
-Although each training varies based on the location, field experiences and guest experts, key concepts remain consistent from course to course.
+Typically, 10-15 Master Naturalist trainings are held across the state annually, and their locations, dates, and schedules vary based on the host organization.
+Each training is unique based on the location, field experiences and guest experts, but the key concepts remain consistent from training to training.
 Learn more about what’s covered in each of our Master Naturalist trainings.

 - The participant fee is $275 and includes all materials.

 - Open to adults 18 years of age and older.

 ** Master Naturalist Trainings emphasize outdoor learning experiences which may include extended periods of standing, hiking on both flat paths and off-trails with inclines, and a variety of weather conditions.
 If you have questions about the activity level of the training, please contact the program office firstname.lastname@example.org prior to registering.

 New training locations will be announced in December.

 The Master Naturalist program understands that it can be difficult to fit a 40-hour training into busy schedules.
 A hybrid (both online and in-person) training is in development allowing participants to cover content online and at their own pace together with a small cohort over a designated period, usually 8-12 weeks.
 The training will be facilitated by host organizations and will be interspersed with online Zoom discussions, and at least one in-person field day.
 A pilot of the hybrid training will be offered in 2024 with feedback helping to inform future delivery of a hybrid Master Naturalist training.